ImpulseAdventure/GUIslice-Builder/README.md

 ## Release History

 ### Enhancements for 0.17.0
-GUIslice 0.17 added improved support for input using rotary encoders which required minor changes to Builder.
+GUIslice 0.17 added improved support for external input using button control / encoders like with m5stack.
+This required minor changes to Builder.
 Some elements now require a slightly larger margin around them (ie. 1px) to accommodate a potential focus frame.
 For example, between a slider and the listbox.